The Harris

 Book now

-If you’re in Preston, The Harris Museum and Art Gallery should be at the top of your list of places to visit.
-After a £16 million transformation which began all the way back in 2021, the museum is opening its doors once more to welcome loyal fans and new audiences alike.
+If you’re in Preston, The Harris should be at the top of your list of places to visit.
+After a £19 million transformation which began all the way back in 2021, the museum recently reopened its doors to welcome loyal fans and new audiences alike.

 As always, The Harris is free to enter and explore.
 The Grade I listed building has been lovingly repaired and restored, while its infrastructure has been thoroughly modernised, with the local community needs and accessibility guiding every decision.